Sovos Docs

 In case mapping fails, an error is returned in the application response.

-Sovos then generates the document and sends it to the buyer's PEPPOL.
-If the buyer does not have a registered PEPPOL, an error is returned in the application response
+Sovos then generates the document and sends it to the buyer's PEPPOL AP.
+If the buyer does not have a registered PEPPOL AP, an error is returned in the application response

 After receiving the document, the buyer's PEPPOL will process (validate) the document and make it available for the buyer to retrieve.
 It will also send a response back to Sovos.